Personnel and Students

 2-3.
 Accommodations for Medical Conditions

-Students who are in need of an accommodation for academics, housing, or university programs and activities for a medical condition relating to pregnancy or childbirth should contact Disability Support Services.
+Students who are in need of an accommodation for academics, housing, or university programs and activities for a medical condition relating to pregnancy or childbirth should contact Student Accommodation & Support Services.
 Students are who are employed by the university should also contact Human Resources to request an accommodation for employment purposes.
 The process for requesting an accommodation is contained in EWU Policy 402-03 (Accommodating Persons with Disabilities).

 2-4.
 Child Care Options, Scholarships, Housing & Medical Resources